Planetary Motion · Orbits & Celestial Cycles

 Kepler's Laws of Planetary Motion

 In the early 1600s, Johannes Kepler discovered three fundamental laws that describe how planets move.
 These laws apply to all orbiting bodies — planets, moons, comets, and even artificial satellites.
+They form the mathematical foundation of orbital mechanics.

 Law of Ellipses